The gig economy isn’t a monster. It’s a complex beast

 If recent media coverage is to be believed, the gig economy has taken advantage of workers around the UK and evaded employment laws relating to pay, rights, and conditions.
 But look past the headlines and I’d like to argue that there’s much more to the temporary work market than the few offenders who place commission above conscience.

 The temporary work market was not created yesterday.
 Nor were “gigs” – fixed fees paid per job – born in an app store.
 Yet it is true that the concept of flexible, short-term work has seen incredible growth through technological advancements in recent years.
 As consumers have become accustomed to instantaneous access to products and services at the touch of a screen, so the industries that cater for them have worked ever harder to meet demand with a ready supply of providers.

 This in itself is not a problem.
-But what has come to light in the last two years or so is that such fierce competition has created a sharp race to the bottom.
+But what has come to light in the last few years is that such fierce competition has created a sharp race to the bottom.
 The result has been a keen focus on profit margins from many of the gig gatekeepers while the service providers themselves have been squeezed further and further.

-Thankfully, it is not my responsibility to defend the practices of those high-profile businesses that have come under such intense media scrutiny in recent months.
+Thankfully, it is not my responsibility to defend the practices of those high-profile businesses that have come under such intense media scrutiny.
 What I do believe, however, is that it is vital we don’t throw a blanket over an entire sector when discussing the model of temporary work.
-That would be to ignore what is a burgeoning and hugely beneficial part of economy and society today.
+That would be to ignore what is a burgeoning and hugely beneficial part of the economy and society today.

 Pointing our moral compass in the right direction

 What we do know from recent research is that of the 7 million people who are currently active in the temporary work market, 5 million of those choose to be there.
 There is an important distinction to be made between those who feel they have no other option than to work to a certain model and those who actively pursue opportunities that afford them a particular lifestyle.